 - Repeat the process: Repeat the backtesting process over different historical periods to get a more complete understanding of the Magic Formula’s performance.

-The Benefits of Using the Magic Formula Strategy
+The Benefits of Using the Magic Formula Investment Strategy

 The Magic Formula strategy is an attractive investment strategy for investors looking to optimize their portfolios.
 The strategy has several benefits for investors looking to invest over the long term:

-- Simplicity: The Magic Formula is a simple investment strategy that relies on just two financial metrics, return on capital (ROC) and earnings yield (EY), making it easy to understand and implement.
+- Simplicity: The Magic Formula is a simple investment strategy that relies on just two financial metrics, return on capital (ROIC) and earnings yield (EY), making it easy to understand and implement.

 - Long-term perspective: The Magic Formula is a long-term investment strategy that focuses on generating returns over the long term, rather than short-term market movements.